holycrap872/ucls-ms-intro-to-cs/CourseMaterials/course_documents/syllabus.md

 and unit grades will be broken down into the following categories:

 - Classwork: 85%
-- Homework: 5%
+- Homework: 10%
-- Quizzes: 10%
+- Quizzes: 5%

 Grades for assignments will be posted on Schoology.
-You can expect to get a progress report at the end of each unit.

 ## Time Expectations

-If you are diligent during the time provided in class, you will rarely have homework.
-Even when there is homework, you should not expect anything more than 5-10 minutes of homework per class period.
+If you are diligent during the time provided in class, you will only occasionally have homework.
+Even when there is homework, you should not expect anything more than 10-15 minutes of homework per class period.
 All homework assignments will be posted on Schoology.

 ## Academic Integrity Policy